 proxy network as well.
 The

-main service defines four service labels.
+main service defines three service labels.
 They are the same labels you used in the Running Docker Flow Proxy In Swarm Mode With Automatic Reconfiguration tutorial.

 Don't confuse service with container labels.
 The syntax is the same with the difference that service labels are inside the

 deploy section.
 Docker Flow Swarm Listener supports only service labels.

 curl -o docker-compose-go-demo.yml \ https://raw.githubusercontent.com/\ vfarcic/go-demo/master/docker-compose-stack.yml docker stack deploy -c docker-compose-go-demo.yml go-demo docker stack ps go-demo